kerimdzhanov/dotenv-flow/README.md

 });
 ```

-Just make a note that all the following initialization examples are also equivalent:
+To be clear, just make a note that all the following initialization examples are also equivalent:

 ```js
 process.env.NODE_ENV = process.env.NODE_ENV || 'development';